9 weeks pregnant with multiples

 It’s perfectly normal to feel a wide range of emotions when you first find out you’re expecting multiples.
 You likely envisioned one baby, and it can understandably take time to adjust to the news.

-The American College of Obstetricians and Gynecologists reports women who are carrying multiples are likely to have more severe early pregnancy symptoms as compared with singleton pregnancies.
+The American College of Obstetricians and Gynecologists reports that women who are carrying multiples are likely to have more severe early pregnancy symptoms as compared with singleton pregnancies.
 This could mean increased nausea, breast tenderness, and fatigue.
 Listen to your body and rest as needed.
 Fortunately, these symptoms most often recede after the first trimester.
 You’re almost there!

 Reviewed by the Ovia Health Clinical Team